saifalomari99/FPGA_Projects/SystemVerilog_FPGA_Projects/8- SoC_ADC_Chasing_LED_Function/README.md

 In this project, I used the potentiometer to control the speed of the chasing LED.
 This was done on the application level, by The chase_LED function that controls a series of LEDs to create a chasing light effect, where the speed of the chase is dynamically adjusted based on analog input.
 This input is read from an ADC (Analog-to-Digital Converter) pin, allowing for real-time speed control.
 The function supports two directions for the light chase, which can be toggled by a switch.
 This demonstrates the integration of analog inputs with digital logic to create interactive and visually appealing patterns on the FPGA board.

+Demo of the project on the FPGA board:

 <img src='./pictures/gif_demo.gif' width='500'>